Andy-SA-Shih/SQL-projects/README.md

 # SQL-projects
 I used an SQL database to do some side projects.
-Please see the documentation in the word file in this repository.
+Please see the documentation in the Word file in this repository.